School Place Planning

-The Special Educational Needs & Disability (SEND) School Place Commissioning Strategy seeks to set a baseline for specialist provision across Solihull and consider a range of factors that are driving the need for change.
+The 2019/20 Special Educational Needs & Disability (SEND) School Place Commissioning Strategy was approved on 25 September 2019 and seeks to set a baseline for specialist provision across Solihull and consider a range of factors that are driving the need for change.
 The strategy provides information regarding the current and future SEND pupil population and draws conclusions regarding the need to add or make changes to specialist provision.
 The aim of the Strategy is to help the Council, schools, parents and the wider community understand the need for specialist provision planning and to establish future demand.
 It will provide a basis against which future specialist provision will be planned.

 The data within the Strategy suggests that the priorities for development are:-

-- Develop a bid to establish a Special Free School with a focus around Autism.
+- To implement the proposal to create a 100 place Special Free School with a focus around Autism.

-- Consider the development of Post 16 Autism and Social Emotional Mental Health Provision.
+- Consider the development of Post-16 Autism and SEMH provision.

-- Develop Social Emotional Mental Health additional resourced provision in the primary phase (North Solihull as a priority)
+- Develop SEMH additional resource provision in the primary phase (North Solihull)